Iftiazur/Iftiazur/README.md

 ###

 <h2 align="left">Hi 👋!
 My name is Iftiazur Rahman.
-I am a python developer and  Machine Learning/ Computer Vision enthusiast with basic knowlegde and experience of mobile app development using Flutter and Google Cloud Platform.</h2>
+I am a python developer and  Machine Learning/ Computer Vision enthusiast with basic knowlegde and experience of mobile app development using Flutter and hands-on cloud experience of Google Cloud Platform.</h2>

 ###